Kathalysth/lendsqr-fe-test/Readme.md

 ## Task

-Build the 4 progressive web pages `Login`, `Dashboard`,`User page`, `User details page`.
+Build the 4 progressive web pages `Login`, `Dashboard`,`User page`, `User details page` as provided in the given figma design.
 The user pages should pull data from a mock api with 500 records.
 Use local storage or indexedDB to store and retrieve user details on the user details page.The page must be mobile responsive.

 ## Criteria